Mustaches aren’t just for the kids looking to show off their entry into manhood anymore.

 To start your handlebar off, you’re going to want to keep everything but your upper lip cleanly shaved.

-As the Art of Manliness mentions, don’t ever trim your new handlebar mustache.
+Don’t ever trim your new handlebar mustache.
 You’re going to need that length later.

 The Pencil Mustache